Pinggy-io/pinggy_website/content/docs/guides/ssh_iot.md

 # SSH IoT device from anywhere

-You IoT device such as Raspberry Pi does not have a public IP address?
+Your IoT device such as Raspberry Pi does not have a public IP address?
 No problem, with Pinggy you can ssh into your Raspberry Pi and other similar IoT devices from anywehere.

 You need to <a target="_blank" href="https://dashboard.pinggy.io">sign in to Pinggy</a> to create TCP tunnels.